elennick/retry4j/README.md

 ***NOTE:*** If you register an ```OnFailureListener``` with the CallExecutor, it will toggle off the throwing of **RetriesExhaustedException**'s.
 Handling a failure after retries are exhausted will be left up to the listener.

+If you wish to execute any sort of cleanup or finalization logic that will execute no matter what the final results is (success, exhausted retries, unexpected exception throw) you can implement the following listener:

+        executor.registerRetryListener((OnCompletionListener) results -> {
+            //whatever logic you want to execute after call execution has completed });

 ### Async Support

 Retry4j has asynchronous support of calls by using the ```executeAsync()``` method of the CallExecutor.
 Right now this support is very beta and has known issues, especially when attempting to execute more than one call asynchonously at the same time.
-These issues should be cleaned up in the 0.7.0 release and the API related to asynchronous calls will likely change.
+These issues should be cleaned up in a future release and the API related to asynchronous calls will likely change.

         CallExecutor executor = new CallExecutor(config);
         executor.executeAsync(callable);